brunabarraquer/BDM/README.md

 ### 2. `Project_1/`

-This folder contains the core functionality for Part 1 of the project.
+This folder contains the core functionality of the project.

 #### **`UI.py`**